Atlantic coast communities grapple with Irene aftermath

 "They're trying to figure out the best, safest way to get that road open," Abbott said.

-John Bone, president of the Outer Banks Chamber of Commerce in Kill Devil Kills, said tourists were already returning after the upper Outer Banks escaped major damage.
+John Bone, president of the Outer Banks Chamber of Commerce in Kill Devil Hills, said tourists were already returning after the upper Outer Banks escaped major damage.

 "We were very fortunate in many respects," he said.
 "It could have been a lot worse."